PolymeshAssociation/polymesh-documentation-site/docs/100-getting-started/010-keys/020-ledger.md

 :::

-IN the Polymesh wallet instead of selecting `Create new account`, you can select `Connect your Ledger` when setting up your first wallet or click `+ Add a key` and then `Connect Ledger device` if you've previously set up a key.
+In the Polymesh wallet, instead of selecting `Create new account`, you can select `Connect your Ledger` when setting up your first wallet or click `+ Add a key` and then `Connect Ledger device` if you've previously set up a key.

 ![Connect Ledger Device](images/ledger/connect-ledger-device.png)